 If you experience any off these possible signs of mixed hearing loss, be sure to schedule a free hearing exam with a Miracle-Ear hearing specialist.

 The leading cause of sensorineural hearing loss is aging.
-This specific type of hearing loss is known as presbycusis, and it generally takes shape over a number of years.
+This specific type of hearing loss is known as presbycusis, and it generally takes shape over several years.
 Conductive hearing loss is most often due to events that affect the physical structure of the outer or middle ear.
-However, both types of hearing loss can be caused in other ways.
+For example, that could mean a tumor, fluid in the ear or a buildup of earwax.
 A hearing specialist from Miracle-Ear may be able to help you assess the likely causes of your mixed hearing loss.

 The most common form of diagnosis for mixed hearing loss is audiometry in combination with a local examination of the ears, nose, throat and neck and a detailed patient history.
 The history and physical examination are utilized to detect possible structural issues, while the audiometry examines the severity of hearing loss in detail.

 Audiometry is a type of hearing test conducted by a hearing specialist on a device known as an audiometer.
 The result of this test, called an audiogram, is interpreted by the hearing specialist to determine the type and severity of hearing loss a patient is experiencing.